smartobjectoriented/so3/README.md

 - avz_vt -> ./st must have virtualization on => use ./stv
 - avz_pv -> ./st must have virtualization off => use ./st

+To build the patch related to the CI:

+- diff -Naur <source> <result> > so3_ci.patch
+and put the ci/so3_ci.patch in ci/

+To apply the patch, in the root:
+- patch -p1 < ci/so3_ci.patch